policy-as-versioned-code/cluster2/README.md

-# All versions of policy co-existing on a single Kubernetes Cluster
+# >=2.0.0 versions of policy co-existing on a single Kubernetes Cluster

 ## Demo